Bury Grammar School followed by Manchester University for medical school.

 I have been fortunate in that I have varied and interesting working roles.
 In my day-today role I am a consultant psychiatrist with experience in both the NHS and private sectors.
 I am due to start a new post as a clinical director in a brain injury and autism unit.

-I have had specialist training in intellectual disabilities and have spent several years working with individuals who are profoundly deaf (I have been trained in Births Sign Language).
+I have had specialist training in learning disabilities and have spent several years working with people who are deaf (I have been trained in Births Sign Language).

 I am currently the recruitment lead for the Royal College of Psychiatrists (North west).
 I have been the psychiatrist for the Manchester Evening News and have spent a few years working with the media to promote positive mental health stories.
-I have been the head of research previously and am on the editorial boards of the Royal College journal, the BJPsych Bulletin and also the British Journal of Forensic Practice.My main passion is helping those new to medical research obtain publications and have published a book in that area.
-I am also a Senior Honorary Lecturer for Manchester University, and I interview students that apply to medical school, as well being a OSCE examiner and PBL tutor.
+I have been the head of research previously and am on the editorial boards of a Royal College journal and also the British Journal of Forensic Practice.My main passion is helping those new to medical research obtain publications and have published a book in that area.
+I am also a Senior Honorary Lecturer for Manchester University, and I interview students that apply to medical school, as well being an examiner and tutor.